 Prewitt Settlers in United States in the 20th Century

-- Alfred Prewitt, aged 20, who emigrated to the United States, in 1918
+- Alfred Prewitt, aged 20, who immigrated to the United States, in 1918

-- Henry Prewitt, aged 28, who emigrated to the United States from Southampton, England, in 1921
+- Henry Prewitt, aged 28, who immigrated to the United States from Southampton, England, in 1921

 - Jack R. Prewitt, aged 20, who settled in America from Southampton, England, in 1921